 Here you will see two cheap brand septic garbage disposals below:

 This General Electric GFC520V has over 2800 RPM grinding action, powerful grinding action reduces food waste to small particles, making the unit safe for any properly sized septic system.

 The Waste King 9980 has 2800 RPM high speed, Safe for Properly Sized Septic Tanks.
-It have high 4.5 star rated and 350 sales online.
+It has a high 4.5 stars rated and 350 sales online.